tonymullen/ups-website/src/partials/f15se/hw/group-project-description.html.md

 **Submit** this iteration by creating a private post on Piazza with your lo-fi mockups and storybook sketches (I already have access to your Tracker); tag your post with #Iter0.3.
 You should scan (or clearly photograph) your mockups and attach them as images to your post.

-**Each team member must** fill out the Iteration 0 Team Evaluation Survey giving scores to each team member (including yourself).
-These scores will be used to normalize grades among the team members.

 ### Iterations 1-4 (25 pts each)

 **Iteration 1 Due Date: Mon 10/26, 11:59 PM**

+**Each team member must** fill out the Iteration 1 Team Evaluation Survey giving scores to each team member (including yourself).
+These scores will be used to normalize grades among the team members.
+You can find this survey on the Moodle site for this class.

 **Iteration 2 Due Date: Mon 11/9, 11:59 PM**